 This housing element should include two pieces: specific strategies which the jurisdiction intends to utilize and an implementation plan to see those strategies through over the next five years.

-Municipalities and counties must include at least three strategies - municipalities with a “ fixed guideway transit station” (train or BRT station) must have at least four strategies.
+Municipalities and counties must include at least three strategies - municipalities with a “fixed guideway transit station” (train or BRT station) must have at least five strategies.
 The menu of strategies includes the following: